Books by Keyword: Silicon

 Description: This periodical edition includes peer-reviewed scientific and engineering papers on all aspects of research in the area of nanoscience and nanotechnologies and wide practical application of the achieved results.

-Dr. Paul W. Mertens, Marc Meuris and Marc Heyns
+Edited by: Dr. Paul W. Mertens, Marc Meuris and Marc Heyns

 Online since: November 2007